wp-plugins/flyzoo/readme.txt

 === Flyzoo Live Chat ===
 Contributors: Andrea De Santis
 Donate link:
-Tags: chat, chat plugin, sales, chat software, ecommerce, chat support, chat wordpress, plugin, comments, contact, contact button, contact chat, contact form, contact plugin, contact us, contactform, social platform, customer support, feedback, help, help desk, helpdesk, html5, javascript, referral,  live chat, live chat button, live chat software, live chat widget, live help, live support software, livechat, livehelp, media, messaging, snapengage,IM Chat, olark, online chat, conversion, online customer chat, online live chat, online support, plugin chat, snap engage, social chat, support, support chat, support desk, support software, support tool, visitor chat, webchat, widget, wordpress live chat, zopim, boldchat, casengo, clickdesk, rumbletalk, help,  live support, group chat, chatroom, discussion, sidebar, customer support, woocommerce, ecommerce, e-commerce, quickchat, shop, store, envolve, chat widget, community, engagement
+Tags: chat, chat plugin, chat support, chat wordpress, plugin, comments, contact, customer support, feedback,  live chat, live chat button, live chat software, live chat widget, live help, live support software, livechat, livehelp, messaging, online support, social chat, support, support chat, support desk, support software, support tool, visitor chat, webchat, widget, wordpress live chat, zopim, boldchat,help,  live support, group chat, chatroom, discussion, sidebar, customer support, engage, woocommerce, ecommerce, e-commerce, shop, store, community, engagement
 Requires at least: 2.0.2
 Tested up to: 3.9.1
-Stable tag: 1.2.0
+Stable tag: 1.2.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Amazing Live Chat for your blog, e-commerce or community.
+Flyzoo offers an amazing chat experience for your WordPress site.

 == Description ==

-[Flyzoo Live Chat](http://www.flyzoo.co) offers an amazing **chat** experience for your website.
-Help your customers with **live support** to **increase sales** and build and engage your community with **group chats**!
+Chat with your visitors for **live support** and engage your community in group chats.
+Add an amazing **chat** experience to your e-commerce, blog or community!

 ####Flyzoo Live Chat####

-* **Get started in 5 minutes:** No coding skills required!
+* **No coding skills required:** just install the plugin, and we'll do all the heavy lifting!

+* **Smooth chat experience:** [Flyzoo Live Chat](http://www.flyzoo.co) is a cloud-based, hosted solution built on the latest technologies to ensure a smooth chat experience without overloading your server.

-* Monitor and engage visitors in real time: Know what your visitors are looking for and where they come from to provide the best **live support** ever and **increase sales**  **(PRO Plan)**
+* **Monitor and engage visitors in real time**: Know what your visitors are looking for and where they come from to provide the best **live support** ever and **increase sales**  **(PRO Plan)**

 * **Multiple operators:** Incoming **live support** requests are automatically routed to the first available operator

-* **Powerful:** Flyzoo Live Chat is a cloud-based, hosted solution build on the latest technologies to provide a smooth chat experience.
-Just the enable the plugin, and we'll handle all the heavy lifting!

 * **Customizable online, offline and login messages:** Welcome your visitors and invite them to chat or contact you while you're offline!
-Customize headers, pop up messages and add images to match your marketing needs.
+Customize headers, pop up messages and add images to match your brand style.

 * **Eye-catching, sleek interface:** You love great design and we do too.
-Our **chat** has been crafted to offer a unique, elegant look and feel that you can customize to match your brand style!
+Our **chat** has been crafted to offer an elegant look and feel.

 * **Smooth, Facebook-like chat message delivery**